cdapio/tephra/README.rst

 #.
 If you are planning a large change or contribution, discuss your plans on the ``tephra-dev``
    mailing list first.
-This will help us understand your needs and best guide your solution in a way that best fits the project.
+This will help us understand your needs and best guide your solution in a way that fits the project.
 #.
-Fork Tephra into your own GitHub repository
+Fork Tephra into your own GitHub repository.
 #.
-Create a topic branch with an appropriate name
+Create a topic branch with an appropriate name.
 #.
-Work on the code to your heart's content
+Work on the code to your heart's content.
 #.
 Once you’re satisfied, create a pull request from your GitHub repo (it’s helpful if you fill in
-   all of the description fields)
+   all of the description fields).
 #.
-After we review and accept your request we’ll commit your code to the continuuity/tephra
+After we review and accept your request, we’ll commit your code to the continuuity/tephra
-   repository
+   repository.

 Thanks for helping to improve Tephra!